 Why we think you’ll love it

-- The island is home to the world's first underwater dive sculpture park and artifical reef, built in 2006, which was the brain child of artist and diver Jason deCaires Taylor after a hurricane wiped out much fo the coral reef
+- The island is home to the world's first underwater dive sculpture park and artificial reef, built in 2006, which was the brain child of artist and diver Jason deCaires Taylor after a hurricane wiped out much of the coral reef

 - The water averages 26°C/79°F in winter and 28°C/83°F in summer making for lovely all year round diving conditions